wrr/rack-wwwhisper/heroku-doc.md

 [add-on](http://addons.heroku.com) for authorizing access to Heroku applications.

-wwwhisper lets you specify emails of users that are allowed to access the application or some select locations of the application.
-[Persona](https://persona.org) is used to smoothly and securely prove that a visitor owns one of allowed emails.
+The add-on lets you specify emails of users that are allowed to access the application.
+[Persona](https://persona.org) is used to smoothly and securely prove that a visitor owns an allowed email.
 Persona works out of a box with any modern browser.
 It removes a need for site-specific passwords, making passwords management a non-issue.

 Integration with wwwhisper service is provided via Rack middleware